Muhammed-Ayad/Balgho-Convey-App/README.md

 # Package

-## audioplayers :   A Flutter plugin to play multiple simultaneously audio files, works for Android, iOS, macOS and web.
+### audioplayers :   A Flutter plugin to play multiple simultaneously audio files, works for Android, iOS, macOS and web.

-## carousel_slider :A carousel slider widget.
+### carousel_slider :A carousel slider widget.

-## equatable : Simplify Equality Comparisons
+### equatable : Simplify Equality Comparisons

-## flutter_bloc  : Widgets that make it easy to integrate blocs and cubits into Flutter.
+### flutter_bloc  : Widgets that make it easy to integrate blocs and cubits into Flutter.
 Built to work with package:bloc.

-## flutter_compass :A Flutter compass.
+### flutter_compass :A Flutter compass.
 The heading varies from 0-360, 0 being north.

-## flutter_localizations : How to track the device’s locale (the user’s preferred language).
+### flutter_localizations : How to track the device’s locale (the user’s preferred language).

-## google_fonts : The google_fonts package for Flutter allows you to easily use any of the thousands of fonts available from fonts.google.com in your Flutter app.

-## http : A composable, Future-based library for making HTTP requests.
+### http : A composable, Future-based library for making HTTP requests.

-## intl : Provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.
+### intl : Provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.

-## loading_animation_widget :

-## share_plus : A Flutter plugin to share content from your Flutter app via the platform's share dialog.
+### share_plus : A Flutter plugin to share content from your Flutter app via the platform's share dialog.

+### clipboard : A flutter package that helps copy text to clipboard and paste from clipboard.

+###  in_app_review: Flutter plugin for showing the In-App Review/System Rating pop up on Android, IOS and MacOS.
+It makes it easy for users to rate your app

+### change_app_package_name : Change App Package Name with single command.
+Update AndroidManifest, build.gradle, MainActivity files & move MainActivity file to new directory structure automatically.

+### flutter_native_splash : Customize Flutter's default white native splash screen with background color and splash image.
+Supports dark mode, full screen, and more.